6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 Bengalis like to bid farewell to the supreme goddess as if she were their beloved daughter.
 This emotional attachment to their goddess brings everyone close to one another.
 After that, the idol of the goddess with her sons and daughters is submerged in rivers.

 However, in Japan, such activity is prohibited.
-So, the idols are made of MDF and soil for reuse multiple times.
-The organizers clean the idol and take off the ornaments to store those in caskets for the next celebration.
+So, the idols are made of MDF and soil and reused multiple times.
+The organizers cleaned the idol and removed the ornaments to store them in caskets for the next celebration.

 Conclusion

-The Durga Puja celebration’s beauty is the Bengali community’s convergence.
-They must merge the 5-day Durga Puja celebration into a 1-day occasion in Japan.
+The beauty of the Durga Puja celebration is the Bengali community’s convergence.
+They must merge the 5-day celebration into a 1-day occasion in Japan.
 It turns out to be a colourful and vibrant event for all.
-Even the Japanese native people are also coming forward to enjoy it.
+Even the native Japanese people are coming forward to enjoy it.
 The timing of this event is set for early October, and people are eagerly waiting for it.

 Durga Puja Articles:-